seanko16/cybersecurity-portfolio/TryHackMe/PATHS/SOC-Analyst-Tier-1/Pishing-Module/Phishing-Emails-in-Action.md

-# Phishing Email Analysis: Key Techniques from TryHackMe
+# Phishing Email Analysis: Key Techniques

 ## Introduction

-This document summarizes the key takeaways and phishing techniques observed in the ["Phishing Emails in Action"](https://tryhackme.com/room/phishingemailsinaction) room on TryHackMe.
+This document summarizes the key takeaways and phishing techniques observed in the ["Phishing Emails in Action"](https://tryhackme.com/room/phishingemailsinaction) room.
 The purpose of this analysis is to deconstruct real-world phishing emails to better understand the tactics, techniques, and procedures (TTPs) used by threat actors.
 This serves as a personal reference and learning repository for identifying and mitigating phishing threats.

 ---